-There are a variety of factors that affect the load capacity of a cable protector.
+A cable protector's load capacity can be affected by a number of factors.
 Cable protectors are designed to perform in a range of applications.
-From commercial venues where traffic mainly consists of pedestrians, cyclists, wheelchairs or strollers to industrial applications where cables need to be protected from large vehicles, cable protectors protect equipment from damage and people from injuries.
+From commercial venues where traffic mainly consists of pedestrians, cyclists, wheelchairs or strollers to industrial applications where cables need to be protected from large vehicles, cable protectors shield equipment from damage and people from injuries.

-Part of what makes a cable protector suitable for a certain application or environment is the structural design of the various components of a cable protector.
-Design features such as the thickness of the lid, the size of the channels or the width of the ribs between channels are all variables that—in part—determine the load capacity of a cable protector.
+Part of what makes a cable protector suitable for a certain application or environment is the structural design of its various components.
+Design features such as the thickness of the lid, the size of the channels and width of the ribs between channels are all variables that—in part—determine a cable protector's load capacity.

 Understanding the various factors that affect load capacity can help users differentiate between cable protectors with similar designs or applications.
 It is important to note that the load rating of a cable protector does not come from any one design feature; rather, load rating is determined when the composite features of a cable protector are considered as a whole.

 Finding the equipment that is best suited to a particular application will maximize a cable protector’s performance.
 To help you find the cable protector that is right for you, here is a breakdown of the design features of cable protectors that affect the overall load rating.

 Design Features That Affect Load Capacity

 Number of channels.
 A cable protector's load rating is also affected by the number of channels it has.
 The effect that the number of channels has on a cable protector’s load rating depends on the size of the channel itself, the thickness of the ribs that separate the channels, and whether the channel is occupied with a cable or hose.
 As with other design features, the number of channels should be considered as one factor among many that affect the overall load rating of a cable protector.